Dakin Seeking Foster Caregivers

 “Spring and summer are the seasons when our animal population really soars here at Dakin and many animals will need foster care for a variety of reasons,” he stated.
 “Some adult cats and dogs may experience depression or become very fearful, and they will be soothed by staying in a temporary home environment.
 Others of all ages may be recovering from a medical issue, plus there will be litters of newborn kittens who require overnight attention until they’re old enough to move on to our adoption floor.
 Whatever the reason, any animal who needs that extra care will usually thrive in a foster home.”

 The first step to becoming a foster caregiver is to attend a Foster Orientation meeting.
-Dakin will hold an Orientation at 171 Union Street in Springfield on the following date:
+Dakin will hold Orientations at 171 Union Street in Springfield on the following dates:

 Pre-registration is required by clicking on the above link.